antistereov/singularity-core/README.md

 ### Cache Management
 - **RedisService**:
-  Interact with the cache using the [`RedisService`](baseline/src/main/kotlin/io/stereov/web/global/service/cache/RedisService.kt) for efficient data retrieval and storage.
+  Interact with the cache using the [`RedisService`](baseline/src/main/kotlin/io/stereov/web/global/service/cache/RedisService.kt) or the `redisCoroutinesCommands` bean for efficient data retrieval and storage.

 ### Encryption & Decryption
 - **EncryptionService**: